Santa Barbara Youth Symphony

-The Santa Barbara Youth Symphony is an orchestra of 65-70 young musicians from Santa Barbara and Ventura Counties.
-Andy Radford, the ensemble’s conductor, is also principal bassoonist with the Santa Barbara Symphony and has a truly wonderful relationship with the students.
-These students, ages 12-18 and all from our regional schools, are challenged with serious pieces from the standard orchestral repertoire.
-Each Youth Symphony member is chosen by audition and no student is refused entry because of finances.
-Students rehearse weekly on Sunday evenings during the school year.
+The Santa Barbara Youth Symphony is a 65-70 member youth orchestra comprised of students from the Santa Barbara and Ventura Counties, ranging from 12-18 years of age.
+Led by Music Director Andy Radford, this advanced ensemble is challenged with serious pieces from the standard orchestral repertoire.
+Each member is chosen by audition and no musician is refused entry because of finances.
+The Santa Barbara Youth Symphony rehearses weekly on Sunday evenings and presents a series of concerts throughout the school year.

 - Like the Youth Symphony on Facebook